KTH/devops-course/contributions/executable-tutorial/aleliu-gussvens/README.md

 ## Description

 In our tutorial we will show how to set up a slack bot using node.js to monitor GitHub actions through notification in a slack channel.
-The bot will be able to log parse github logs into readable slack messages in order to simplify continuous development and monitoring.
+The bot will be able to parse github logs into readable slack messages in order to simplify continuous development and monitoring.

 **Relevance**